What level are you?

 I'm not a card maker and I'm not a crafter.

 Markers were once a required study for illustration degrees.
-Because I learned markers in art school in the 1980’s, my approach to coloring is very different than standard coloring classes.
+Because I learned markers in art school in the 1980’s (before adult coloring was even a thing), my approach to coloring is very different than standard coloring classes.

 I treat markers as if they were transparent paint.